Follow me on Twitter for my latest adventures!

 31. Reciprocity Laws: From Euler to Eisenstein

-Most interesting part of the book seems to be the chapter on Gauss's Last Entry.
+Chapter on Gauss's Last Entry caught my attention.
 It's the last entry in Gauss's diary.
 The author uses Gauss's last entry to show connection between biquadratic reciprocity, elliptic curves, zeta functions and Weil conjectures.
-Super advanced stuff.
+Super advanced stuff and I only know some of these words.

 Gauss's last entry (in Latin; mouse over for English.)